What is Hand Lettering?

 Extra Hand Lettering Supplies

-If you decide that you want to explore beyond the bare basics of hand lettering supplies, you’ll be delighted to find a whole world of fun materials waiting for you.
+If you decide that you want to explore beyond the bare basics of hand lettering supplies, beyond basic equipment like an eraser, protractors, and rulers, you’ll be delighted to find a whole world of fun materials waiting for you.
 Let me share some of my favorites!

 The Anatomy of Letters